cozuya/secret-hitler/.github/CONTRIBUTING.md

 2. Your code should pass lint.

-3. Your editor should use prettierjs.
+3. Your editor should use Biome for formatting and linting.

 4. Functions that either a) return a value or b) have arguments (non-anonymous/lambda) that aren't obvious i.e. not i/index/event should use JSDoc comments to explain the types and return types of that function.